 Fees will vary depending on your treatment and your therapist, but should be made clear prior to making an appointment.
 Most clinicians at Emerge charge $175 for 45 minute sessions and $225 for 55+ minutes.
 We will submit for out-of-network benefits on your behalf or provide you with a statement you can submit to your insurance company, though some collaborating therapists in our offices may be in-network for you.
-Most Emerge therapists are in-network with PreferredOne and Blue Cross/Blue Shield.
+Most Emerge therapists are in-network with PreferredOne, Blue Cross/Blue Shield, and UCare.
 If this is important to you, please inquire about this when you make your appointment.

 Some clients choose to adjust their insurance plan during open enrollment to select the most advantageous Out of Network terms.